-The Company evaluated the I-Mab Agreement under the provisions of ASC 606 and identified the following material promises under the arrangement: (i) an exclusive license to develop and commercialize enoblituzumab in I-Mab's territories, (ii) perform certain research and development activities and (iii) conduct a chronic toxicology study.
+The Company evaluated the I-Mab Agreement under the provisions of ASC 606 and identified the following material promises under the arrangement: (i) an exclusive license to develop and commercialize enoblituzumab in I-Mab's territories,

+(ii) perform certain research and development activities and (iii) conduct a chronic toxicology study.
 The Company determined that the license and the related research and development activities were not distinct from one another, as the license has limited value without the performance of the research and development activities.
 As such, the Company determined that the license and related research and development activities should be combined into a single performance obligation.
 The Company determined that the \$15.0 million upfront payment from I-Mab constituted the entirety of the consideration to be included in the transaction price as of the outset of the arrangement for the license and related research and development activities.
 The Company has also determined that the chronic toxicology study is distinct from the other promises and has estimated the variable consideration of that performance obligation to be approximately \$1.0 million.
-I-Mab will pay the Company for the cost of this study as the costs are incurred and I-Mab will be entitled to a one-time credit of eighty percent of the total amount of such costs against a future milestone, at which point the Company will reassess the transaction price for that milestone.
-The potential development and regulatory milestone payments are fully constrained until the Company concludes that achievement of the milestone is probable, and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods, and as such have been excluded from the transaction price.
+I-Mab will pay the Company for the cost of this study as the costs are incurred and I-Mab will be entitled to a one-time credit of eighty percent of the total amount of such costs against a future milestone, at which point the Company concludes that achievement of the milestone is probable, and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods, and as such have been excluded from the transaction price.
 Any consideration related to royalties will be recognized if and when the related sales occur, as they were determined to relate predominantly to the license granted to I-Mab and, therefore, have also been excluded from the transaction price.
 The Company re-assesses the transaction price in each reporting period and when events whose outcomes are resolved or other changes in circumstances occur.

 Revenue under the I-Mab Agreement is being recognized using a cost-based input method according to costs incurred to date compared to estimated total costs.
 The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligations.
-During the three months ended March 31, 2020, the Company recognized revenue of \$1.1 million under the I-Mab Agreement.
-At March 31, 2020, \$12.4 million of revenue was deferred under this agreement, \$4.3 million of which was current and \$8.1 million of which was non-current.
+During the three and six months ended June 30, 2020, the Company recognized revenue of \$1.4 million and \$2.5 million, respectively, under the I-Mab Agreement.
+No such revenue was recognized during the three and six months ended June 30, 2020, \$11.1 million of revenue was deferred under this agreement, \$4.3 million of which was current and \$6.8 million of which was non-current.
 At December 31, 2019, \$13.5 million of revenue was deferred under this agreement, \$4.4 million of which was current and \$9.1 million of which was non-current.